 • A worsening macroeconomic environment could lead to adverse financial performance, which could deplete capital resources and/ or increase capital requirements due to a deterioration in customers' creditworthiness.

-- A comprehensive capital management framework that includes setting of capital risk appetite and dividend policy. - Close monitoring of capital and leverage ratios to ensure we meet regulatory requirements and risk appetite. - Comprehensive stress testing analyses to evidence capital adequacy under various adverse scenarios.
+- A comprehensive capital management framework that includes setting of capital risk appetite and dividend policy. - Close monitoring of capital and leverage ratios to ensure we meet regulatory requirements and risk appetite. - Comprehensive stress testing analyses to evidence capital adequacy.